bielikb/xcframeworks/README.md

 - Swift 5.1 and above

 ## Motivation & consequences
 - introduce standard format to gain module stability for your Swift frameworks & libraries.
-Library author & client of a library are no longer required to use the same version of compiler
+Library author & client of a library are no longer required to use the same version of compiler.
+Please note, that the module stable interfaces are only forward-compatible
 - provide seamless experience when creating & integrating the module stable frameworks
 - support all Apple platforms and architectures
 NOTE: while `fat framework` can support module stability, the `lipo` command line tool, that is used to fuse the frameworks together, is not officially supported by Apple.
 Also using `lipo` tools falls short in cases of fusing two platforms with similar architectures together - e.g. arm6 architecture can be found in iOS + watchOS.